In order to successfully use Kwave, you need:

 If you intend to compile Kwave from the sources, you will need at least:

 A recent C/C++ compiler.
-GCC-4.x works fine, some older and any newer version (like gcc-4.8 and newer) may work too.
+GCC-4.x works fine, some older and any newer version (like gcc-5.0) should work too.

 The glibc2 (libc-6) development environment.
 On SuSE systems the package is called "libc", on other systems it might be called "libc-devel".